Blotz/blotz.github.io/content/posts/blog/2022-07-21-Random-does-not-equal-random.md

     for index, digit in enumerate(pi):
         num = random.randint(0, 9)

-        # If the number generated isnt a digit of pi, we exit this loop
+        # If the number generated isn't a digit of pi, we exit this loop
         if num != digit:
             break